 An asylum seeker who has dependent children will continue to be supported after the refusal of their asylum claim at the same rate as during their claim until they leave or are removed from the UK, or until the youngest child reaches 18.
-It is possible for the support to be ended if the Home Secretary certifies that the family has refused to leave the UK voluntarily, but normally a failure to leave on a voluntary basis will lead to removal proceedings.
+It is possible for the support to be ended if certain conditions are not met or if the family is no longer deemed destitute.